 Our group of five girls was not doing well.
 We managed to walk all the way back, but we were so sober and so in pain.
 We were then told to follow a different crowd down a different path.

-Let me out of the damn festival!!
+Let me out of this place!!